 And the best bit?
 Everything is completely free.

 How do I sign up?

-- Once registered, members are welcome to join our online Zoom sessions.
-Details of Zoom sessions are emailed to members and parents/guardians ahead of each session.
+Once registered, you are welcome to join our online Zoom sessions.
+Details of Zoom sessions are sent by email ahead of each session.

 To read/listen to writing by Write Club members click below: